bartificer/programming-by-stealth/docs/pbs42.md

 To make the form look right I also moved some things around when I added the stars, but I’m not going to focus on that kind of cosmetic change here.

 Next, I added a reset button.
-The HTML markup is straight forward:
+The HTML markup is straightforward:

 ```html
 <button type="reset" id="reset_btn">Reset</button>